gabegm/gabriel/content/posts/Querying-Amazon-Athena-Using-Julia.md

 ~/Athena.jl $ touch configs/config.yml
 ```

-Go ahead and open the `Athena.jl` directory in your favourite IDE, mine is Visual Studio Code which is what I used.
+Go ahead and open the `Athena.jl` directory in your favourite IDE, mine is Visual Studio Code[[3]](#f3) which is what I used.
 Open the `configs/default.yml` file so that we can add our configurations.
 You'll need to add your `s3 location`, `uid`, and `pwd`.
 If your AWS Cloud infrastructure is set up in a different region, you might also need to change the `region` value.
 Based on the OS, you might also need to change the path to the database driver.
 If you're running macOS such as myself, you might not need to change anything, just make sure the file exists in that directory.

 ```yml
 database: